Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Refresh Triggered Computation

-Algorithm~\ref{alg:rate_matching_algo} takes $N_a$ and $N_r$ as inputs\footnote{$N_r$ is equal to the number of rows in DRAM, as the entire DRAM needs to be refreshed in a single refresh period.}, which are the number of rows that the access requests and refreshes target during a single refresh period, respectively.
-The output of the algorithm is the \emph{xfer} signal, which determines whether a row will be explicitly refreshed or implicitly replenished when accessed to read/write data.
-Thus, when $N_r \leq N_a$, $xfer$ is set as 1 to indicate that an access occurs to all rows frequently enough (line 4).
-When the opposite is the case, i.e., $N_r > N_a$, then the algorithm needs to output some additional refresh operations to compensate for the rows that are \emph{not accessed} during the refresh period.
-Since $N_r$ and $N_a$ are rationally related, a pattern that interleaves between data-transfer and explicit refresh requests repeats at period of $P = N_r/gcd(N_r, N_a)$.
-To determine the interleaving between data-transfer and explicit refresh requests, the algorithm starts with a credit $c$, equal to $N_r$ (line 7).
+Algorithm~\ref{alg:rate_matching_algo} takes $N_a$ and $N_r$ as input\footnote{$N_r$ is equal to the number of rows in DRAM, as the entire DRAM needs to be refreshed in a single refresh period.}, which are the number of rows that the access requests and refreshes target during a single refresh period, respectively.
+The output of the algorithm is the explicit refresh ($exp\_ref$) signal, which determines whether a row will be explicitly refreshed or implicitly replenished when accessed to read/write data.
+Thus, when $N_r \leq N_a$, $exp\_ref$ is set as 0 to indicate that an access occurs to all rows frequently enough (line 4).
+When the opposite is the case, i.e., $N_r > N_a$, then the algorithm needs to output additional refresh operations to compensate for the rows that are \emph{not accessed} during the refresh period.
+To find which rows to refresh using explicit refresh requests, the algorithm starts with a credit $c$, equal to $N_r$ (line 7).
 For each implicit refresh, $c$ is reduced by $N_r - N_a$, until the credit becomes less than $N_r - N_a$.
-At this point, the algorithm signals $xfer = 0$ to indicate an explicit refresh, and increments the credit by $N_a$.
+At this point, the algorithm signals $exp\_ref = 1$ to indicate an explicit refresh, and increments the credit by $N_a$.

-To understand how the Algorithm~\ref{alg:rate_matching_algo} works, consider an example, where $N_a = 2$ and $N_r = 4$.
-In this case, within a refresh period, only half of the rows will be refreshed using an explicit refresh operation, as we illustrate in Figure~\ref{fig:rtt_example}.
+To understand how Algorithm~\ref{alg:rate_matching_algo} operates, consider an example where $N_a = 2$ and $N_r = 4$.
+Within a refresh period, only half of the rows will be refreshed using an explicit refresh operation, as we illustrate in Figure~\ref{fig:rtt_example}.
 Initially, $P=1$ and $c=4$ (lines 6-7).
-In the first iteration of the for loop (line 8), $c$ is greater than the difference $N_r - N_a = 2$.
+In the first iteration of the loop (line 8), $c$ is greater than $N_r - N_a = 2$.
 Thus, the row is implicitly refreshed, and the credit is decreased (lines 10-11).
 In the next iteration, as the credit is not greater than $N_r - N_a$, an explicit refresh will be triggered (line 13).
 Thus, the algorithm will interleave between an implicit and an explicit refresh operation.
-We implement the RTT scheme in DRAM with minor modifications to existing circuitry.
+We implement the RTT scheme in DRAM with minor modifications to existing circuitry as we explain in Section~\ref{sec:architecture}.